-Note (iii): Impairment provision
+Note (ii): Impairment provision of OPL 321 & OPL 323

-As detailed in the asset review, in September 2009 the Nigerian Government refunded signature bonuses of US\$161.7 million.
+As detailed in the Asset Review, in September 2009 the Nigerian Government refunded signature bonuses of US\$161.7 million.
 The Company had requested the return of the signature bonus in March 2009 because it was being denied its right to explore the blocks and faced severe economic hardship.
 The Company notified the Government of its intention to maintain its interests in the block until such time that the court disposes of the matter and beyond.
 This notification was acknowledged by the Government.
 Accordingly, the Company retained a carrying value equal to the remaining past expenditure comprising the Company's one third share of the joint venture expenses incurred by the operator, KNOC, and the Company's own direct expenditure on technical studies, legal and administration.

 However, Equator Exploration Limited prepares its annual financial statements under the International Financial Reporting Standards (IFRS).
-Bearing this in mind against the background of the extended court processes that, since 2009, have continued to prevent Equator from exercising its PSC rights to explore and develop any oil discoveries in OPL 321 and OPL 323, management has concluded that it is prudent to allocate impairment provisions against the assets of OPL 321 and OPL 323.
-Therefore, impairment provisions were posted in the previous year.
-OPL 321 was assigned an impairment provision of US\$11,092,732 and OPL 323 was assigned an impairment provision of US\$12,008,639, representing the Company's share of the expenditure made by the operator, KNOC.
-These impairment provisions leave carrying values, at the 31st of December 2013, of US\$934,881 and US\$1,012,072 respectively, representing amounts invested by the Company on its own behalf.
-The impairment charge is based on the assets' fair value less costs to sell.
-This would be reversed when Equator can exercise its PSC rights and the determination of commercial quantities.
+Bearing this in mind against the background of the extended court processes that, since 2009, had continued to prevent Equator from exercising its PSC rights to explore and develop any oil discoveries in OPL 321 and OPL 323, in 2012 management concluded that it was prudent to make impairment provisions of US\$11,092,732 and US\$12,008,639 respectively, representing the Company's share of joint venture expenditure made by the Operator KNOC.

+Further impairment provisions have been posted during 2014.
+OPL 321 has been assigned an impairment provision of US\$934,881 and OPL 323 an impairment provision of US\$1,012,072, representing amounts invested by the Company on its own behalf.
+The resulting carrying values, at the 31st of December 2014, are both zero.
+The impairments may be reversed when Equator can exercise its PSC rights and the determination of commercial quantities.